TheIdoLevy/Ecommerce-REST-API/README.md

 2. Second, run all the CREATE TABLE queries in db.sql in a postgresql database client, and add some data to the products table.

 3. Then, in example.env, fill in the following environment variables:
-PORT - The port on which the Express.js server will listen on SESSION_SECRET - Your session secret
+PORT - The port on which the Express.js server will listen on <br>
+SESSION_SECRET - Your session secret <br>
-DB_PORT - The port on which your database is connected to DB_USERNAME - The username you used to connect to your database DB_HOST - The host name you used to connect to your database DATABASE - Your database's name
+DB_PORT - The port on which your database is connected to <br>
+DB_USERNAME - The username you used to connect to your database <br>
+DB_HOST - The host name you used to connect to your database <br>
+DATABASE - Your database's name <br>
-DB_PASSWORD - The password you used to connect to your database
+DB_PASSWORD - The password you used to connect to your database <br>

 ### Runing the application
 First, make sure that postgresql is started.
 Then, In the root directory of the project, type